jackrwoods/sustainability_jeopardy/README.md

 # sustainability_jeopardy
-A Jeopardy game I made for the Sustainability Office.
-Not all code is original.
+A Jeopardy game made for the Sustainability Office.
+This was originally adapted from a quiz script written by Michal Nazarewicz.
+His original readme is below:

 # README.md from original Jeopardy Repo: